 Inviting the IOTA Community to share initiatives so we can make an impact together.

-The SI&S-WG prepared a survey in order to map and analyze the “Blockchain for impact” ecosystem and identify the challenges met by projects when using Blockchain to achieve the UN Sustainable Development Goals.
+The SI&S Working Group prepared a survey in order to map and analyze the “Blockchain for impact” ecosystem and identify the challenges met by projects when using Blockchain to achieve the UN Sustainable Development Goals.
 Combined with preliminary research the SI&S has done already, the insights of the survey will be published in a report later this year and brought to the attention of INATBA members, regulators, policymakers, as well as the broader community.

 We invite everybody in our community to participate in the survey and provide insights about your project(s), as well as challenges and opportunities you would like to see brought into the spotlight.